jeremypedersen/fcExamples/url-to-title/README.md

 ## How To Use This Code

-You'll need to have the `funfun ` and `fcli` commands installed.
+You'll need to have the `fun ` and `fcli` commands installed.
 Further, the `fun` command requires Docker to be installed in order for `fun install` to work, so be sure to install Docker as well!

 There are *3 steps* to use this code: